 Currently vessels over 6 meters are required to carry flares as part of their Transport Canada safety requirements.
 The quantity and style vary depending on overall length and type of vessel, and expire 4 years from date of manufacture at which time they must be properly disposed of.

 For anyone needing a refresher on flare etiquette, the below link will direct you to Transport Canada’s Boating Safety home page where you may download the “Safe Boating Guide” which outlines all required safety equipment per size of vessel (and don’t miss the “notes” about reductions in number of flares based on having other electronic devices – like a vhf radio – onboard):

-Last November the Sirius C1002 LED 2 colour electronic flare was approved as a replacement for all Type A, B, and C flares in Canada however boaters making the switch must still carry one Transport Canada approved type D smoke signal for day use.
+In 2021 the Sirius C1002 LED 2 colour electronic flare was approved as a replacement for all Type A, B, and C flares in Canada however boaters making the switch must still carry one Transport Canada approved type D smoke signal for day use.
 Here are three links that provide a little history on the Sirius device and approval:

 One important safety feature that you will not find with any pyrotechnic flares – this device can be linked to “Sirius Signal”, a free smartphone app that allows you to file float plans with your contacts, plus send SOS signals with your location tagged should the need arise.
 The unit will work off an LTE signal and weighing in at just over a pound, is simple to tuck away for even a lengthy dinghy trip.

 Great for older boaters regardless of their vessel size, especially if they often travel at night alone or in harsh conditions.
 Also peace of mind for parents whose kids enjoy taking the run-about out to visit with friends in the evenings.